The Potential of a TeV-Scale Muon-Ion Collider: Concept and Design Overview

 \subsection{Staging Options and Desirable Demonstrators}

 Staging options of MuIC have been indicated in our proposed energy and luminosity scenarios in Tables~\ref{fig:designtable} and \ref{tab:table2}, and also in Fig.~\ref{fig:discollider}.
 Starting with a 100~GeV muon beam at the MuIC would already match the center-of-mass energy and luminosity of HERA II.
-A 100~GeV muon beam is much less demanding in muon cooling and fast-ramping magnet technology, so it serves as a good initial demonstrator and can be directly compared with HERA data as a calibration.
+A muon beam of 100~GeV or less, similar to that proposed for a Higgs factory, can be much less demanding in muon cooling (e.g., without final cooling) and fast-ramping magnet technology, so it can serve as a good initial demonstrator and can be directly compared with HERA data as a calibration.
 Next, the muon beam energy can be ramped up to 0.5 TeV and eventually 0.96~TeV to reach a TeV lepton-hadron collider.
 If the hadron beam can also be upgraded to about 1~TeV, the MuIC center-of-mass energy can then be further doubled (MuIC2).